mkj-is/PathBuilder/README.md

 # PathBuilder

-_Path builder_ is a complete function builder for lifting paths into the declarative SwiftUI world.
-This function can be used for elegant and short definition of paths.
+_Path builder_ is a complete result builder for lifting `Path` into the declarative SwiftUI world.
+This `@resultBuilder` can be used for elegant and short definition of paths.
 Missing documentation gaps in SwiftUI are filled in using the old but good CGMutablePath knowledge.

 ## Motivation

-Just wanted to learn to implement function builders.
+I just wanted to learn to implement result builders.
 And during playing with animated paths in SwiftUI found a perfect place to experiment.

-## Requirements

-- Xcode 11 or above
-- Swift 5.1 or above
-- iOS 13, macOS 10.15, watchOS 6.0, tvOS 13.0 or above

-## Installation

-Using Swift Package Manager in Xcode.

 ## Usage